MarcoConsiglio/goniometry/README.md

 You can create a negative Angle if the string representation start with the minus (-) sign.

-The `MarcoConsiglio\Trigonometry\Exceptions\NoMatchException` is thrown when you try to create an angle:
+The `MarcoConsiglio\Goniometry\Exceptions\NoMatchException` is thrown when you try to create an angle:
 - with more than +/-360°
 - with more than 59'
 - with more than 59" if there are no degrees and minutes.